Hector Guimard: Paris Métro entrances

 To simplify the manufacture, Guimard made two designs of edicules, called Type A and B. Both were made of cast iron frames, with cream-colored walls and glass roofs to protect against rain.
 The A type was simpler and more cubic, while the B was rounded and more dynamic in form, and is sometimes compared with a dragonfly.
 Only two of the original A types were made and neither still exists.
 Only one B type, restored, remains in its original location, at Porte Dauphine.

 Guimard also designed a simpler version, without a roof, with railings or balustrades of ornamental green-painted iron escutcheons and two high pylons with lamps and a 'Métropolitain' sign.
-The pylons were in an abstract vegetal form he invented, not resembling any particular plant, and the lettering was in a unique which Guimard invented.
+The pylons were in an abstract vegetal form he invented, not resembling any particular plant, and the lettering was in a unique typeface that Guimard invented.
 These were the most common type.